 Women entrepreneurs, don’t miss the Keiretsu Forum’s 4th Annual Summer Solstice panel discussion tonight about “How Women Investors and Entrepreneurs Will Revive the California Economy.”
 The event will bring together the Bay Area’s most talented minds to: Foster a collaborative atmosphere between women and the angel community Confront the critical issues facing women entrepreneurs […]

-Author: Reenita Malhotra
+All posts from Reenita Malhotra